happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 The concept of "Continuous Integration and Continuous Deployment" (CI/CD) has slightly different meanings depending on who you ask.
 For this article, let's assume we only mean "automatic testing and deployment based on state."
-For many, that automatic testing and deployment is done through GitHub Actions and that state is what code has been pushed to the `main` branch.
+For many, that "automatic testing and deployment" is done through GitHub Actions and that "state" is what code has been pushed to the `main` branch.

 A typical CI/CD pipeline looks like this: